telerik/blazor-docs/components/treeview/data-binding/load-on-demand.md

 }
 ````

-## Hierarchical Data Load on Demand
+## Hierarchical Data Load on Demand - Different Models

 The **example** below shows how you can handle hierarchical data load on demand in detail.
 It uses two different models for the two different [levels of data bindings]({%slug components/treeview/data-binding/overview%}#multiple-level-bindings) it showcases.
-You do not have to use different models and/or different bindings.
+You do not have to use different models and/or different bindings ( see [Hierarchical Data Load on Demand - One Model](#hierarchical-data-load-on-demand---one-model) ).

->caption Hierarchical Data Load on Demand in a TreeView with sample handling of the various cases.
+>caption Different Models Hierarchical Data Load on Demand in a TreeView with sample handling of the various cases.
 Review the code comments for details.

 ````CSHTML
 @using Telerik.DataSource.Extensions